 - 4 cups all-purpose flour

 For the filling

-In the bowl of an electric mixer, cream the butter and sugar until light and fluffy, 2-3 minutes.
-Add the eggs, one at at ime, beating well after each addition.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar until light and fluffy, 2-3 minutes.
+Add the eggs, one at at time, beating well after each addition.
 Mix in the vanilla extract.

 - In a separate bowl, whisk together the flour, baking soda, salt and cocoa powder.
 In a large measuring cup, or small bowl, whisk the sour cream and hot water together.

 - Add the dry ingredients in thirds to the butter mixture, alternating with the sour cream mixture and ending with the dry ingredients.
 Mix well until no streaks are visible.